ibm-cloud-architecture/refarch-privatecloud/Resiliency/Configure_HA_ICP_cluster.md

 # Install GlusterFS

-On the GlusterFS nodes, we run GlusterFS in Docker containers.
+Create three or more virtual machines for GlusterFS, each with one or more additional block devices on top of the OS disk that will be used to store the filesystem bricks.
+On the GlusterFS nodes, we will run the gluster daemon in Docker containers.
 Since GlusterFS runs in containers, the host operating system that the nodes are running is not important.
 It can be either Ubuntu or RHEL.
-The below steps are for Gluster nodes running Ubuntu.
+The below steps are for Gluster nodes running on top of Ubuntu.

 ## Install Docker